Brady Perl Brady Perl

 An extraction from the book, Adeology

-Nothing does not exist—which does not mean that “it” is merely that which does not exist—that would mean “it” is something.
-But, nothing cannot exist, which means that something must exist.
-And, that is what it means to know nothing.
+Nothing does not exist—but that does not mean that the “it” we are referring to here is merely “that which does not exist”—that would mean “it” is something.
+But, never-the-less, nothing cannot exist, which means that something must exist.
+And that is what it means to know nothing.

 Read More